kraussk9/page-to-screen/README.md

 - **Streamers explicitly use cross-platform trend data - not just bestseller lists - to decide what to option.** Book sales, social trends, and search interest all factor into acquisition decisions. [readers.life, Mar 2026]
 - **Commercial platforms exist specifically to track this.** Services like Vitrina Business Network are built around helping industry professionals identify which books are trending and how to secure adaptation rights, including genre-specific and regional adaptation opportunities.
 [Vitrina, Nov 2024]
 - **The industry frames this as a data problem.** Streaming platforms are described as providing data-driven insights that help studios select books with strong viewer engagement potential.
 [Vitrina, Nov 2024]

-In other words: this project builds an open-source proxy for the trend-tracking work literary scouts and platforms like Vitrina already do commercially - using free public APIs instead of proprietary sales and engagement data.
+In other words: this project builds an open-source proxy for the trend-tracking work literary scouts and platforms like Vitrina already do commercially - using public datasets and a free API instead of proprietary sales and engagement data.
 It won't match the precision of a paid industry tool, but it demonstrates the same underlying logic a streaming acquisitions team or literary scout would actually use.

 ## Research Questions
 - Is overall sci-fi output volume (books vs. film/TV) rising, falling, or diverging over time?